Memphis massacre of 1866: Rising tensions

 The Daily Avalanche was one of the local papers that exacerbated tensions toward black people, as well as against the federal Reconstruction efforts after the war.
 The report by the Freedmen's Bureau after the riot described the long "bitterness" between the black people and the "low whites," aggravated by some recent incidents between them.
-Having been told by the mayor and citizens of Memphis in 1866 that they could keep order, Major General George Stoneman had reduced his forces at Fort Pickering, and had only about 150 men assigned there.
+Having been told by the mayor and citizens of Memphis in 1866 that they could keep order, Major General George Stoneman had reduced his forces at Fort Pickering and had only about 150 men assigned there.
 They were used to protect the large amount of matériel at the fort.

-Social tensions in the city were heightened when the US Army used black Union Army soldiers to patrol Memphis.
+Social tensions were heightened when the US Army used black Union Army soldiers to patrol Memphis.
 There was competition between the military and local government as to who was in charge; after the war, the developing role of the Freedmen's Bureau added to the ambiguity.
-Through early 1866, there were numerous instances of threats and fighting between black soldiers going about the city, and white Memphis policemen, who were 90% Irish immigrants.
+Through early 1866, there were numerous instances of threats and fighting between black soldiers and white Memphis policemen, who were 90% Irish immigrants.
 Numerous witnesses testified to the tensions between the ethnic groups.

 Officials of the Freedmen's Bureau reported that police arrested black soldiers for minor offenses and usually treated them brutally, in contrast to their treatment of white suspects.
-"One historian described the composition of the police force as being like "taking a troop of lions to guard a herd of unruly cattle"(U.S. House 1866:143)."
-Police were used to interacting with black people under Tennessee's slave laws and resented seeing armed black men in uniform.
+One historian describes the composition of the police force as being like "taking a troop of lions to guard a herd of unruly cattle" Police were used to interacting with black people under Tennessee's slave laws and resented seeing armed black men in uniform.

 Incidents of police brutality mounted.
 In September 1865 Brigadier General John E. Smith banned "the public entertainments, balls, and parties heretofore frequently given by the colored people of this City."
-Police sometimes violently intervened in black gatherings, and on one occasion attempted to arrest a group of women on grounds of prostitution; they were married to the soldiers at the gathering.
-Soldiers prevented the arrest and an armed standoff ensued.
+Police sometimes violently intervened in black gatherings and on one occasion attempted to arrest a group of women on grounds of prostitution; they were married to the soldiers at the gathering.
+Soldiers prevented the arrest, and an armed standoff ensued.
 Police shoved and beat black people in the street for the social crime of "insolence."